sergiotaborda/lense-lang/README.md

 # lense-lang

-Lense is a strong typed, pure object oriented programing language that is - we hope - carefully crafted from what we thing is and ideal aproach to a new modern programing language and a meticulous observation and analysis of other languages design goals and decisions.
+Lense is a strong typed, pure object oriented programing language that is - we hope - carefully crafted from merging what we think is and ideal aproach to a new modern programming language with a meticulous observation and analysis of other languages design goals and decisions (and mistakes, yes).
 Even with this analysis and comparation with the state of art, Lense does not aim to be an academic driven language even when it tries to follow a more científic and logic approach to design decision making.

 Lense goal is to be a simple language, easy to read and write that could be compiled to any object oriented plataform.
 The first efford will focus on running Lense in the Java Virtual Machine (JVM).

-Lense is currently in the exploratory design stage, i.e. we are designing the language features and trying understand who they interact together.
+Lense is currently in the exploratory design stage, i.e. we are designing the language features and trying to understand how they interact together.

 # Some features to expect

-Familiar syntax : Lense uses a c/java style syntax with blocks of code definied within { }
+Familiar syntax : Lense uses a c/c#/java style syntax

 No primitives : all types are treated as objects in the heap.
 The compiler is free to optimize this to the plataform's primitives as it sees fit.
 The programmer can define imutable objects in order to hint to the compiler that is a good ideia to optimise that class but this is not mandatory.